lrstanley/.github/SECURITY.md

    * Must be using a supported platform for the repository (e.g. OS, browser, etc), and that platform must be within its supported versions (for example: don't use a legacy or unsupported version of Ubuntu or Google Chrome).
-   * Repository must not be archived.
+   * Repository must not be archived (unless the vulnerability is critical, and the repository moderately popular).

 If one of the above doesn't apply to you, feel free to submit an issue and we can discuss the issue/vulnerability further.